Nearsoft/jobs/readme.md

 If an opening has caught your eye feel free to contact us at [jobs@nearsoft.com](mailto:jobs@nearsoft.com) <!-- yaspeller ignore -->

+## Full Stack Engineer
+🦁

+This position will be responsible for implementing complex, multi-tier distributed software systems throughout all phases of the software development life cycle while collaborating effectively with other team members.

+### Skills

+* Understanding of object-oriented design methodologies and application development in Java, Spring and Spring Boot.
+* Understanding of web technologies like HTML5, CSS3, JavaScript, Ajax, Node.js and Angular
+2+.
+* Basic knowledge of Agile/Scrum methodologies, continuous integration and deployment.
+* 2+ years of Full stack software development experience in an enterprise environment.
+* 2+ years experience designing, and developing object oriented software utilizing Java, Spring, Angular and JavaScript.
+* Experience working with Relational Database Management Systems such as PostgreSQL
+* Experience in building modern distributed applications using a micro services framework.
+* Experience with various UI architectures

+## Sr Full Stack Engineer
+🦁

+This position will be responsible for defining, designing, and implementing complex, multi-tier distributed software systems throughout all phases of the software development life cycle while providing technical oversight and guidance to team members.

+### Skills

+* Develop clear, well-communicated, thoroughly tested, complete code for complex product features or sub-systems.
+* Advanced understanding of object-oriented design methodology and application development in Java, Spring and Spring Boot.
+* Advanced understanding of web technologies like HTML5, CSS3, JavaScript, Ajax, Node.js and Angular 2+.
+* Strong knowledge of Agile/Scrum methodologies, continuous integration and deployment.
+* Possess creative problem solving skills and excellent troubleshooting/debugging skills.
+* 5+ years of Full stack software development experience in an enterprise environment.
+* Extensive experience designing, and developing object oriented software utilizing Java, Spring, Angular and JavaScript.
+* Experience working with Relational Database Management Systems such as PostgreSQL.
+* Experience in building modern distributed applications using a micro services framework.
+* Broad experience with various UI architectures with the skills to extend a framework beyond what’s provided out of the box.

 ## Ruby on Rails Developer